Julian Lennon: Music career

+On 23 August 2024, Lennon released a new version of "I Should Have Known", which was remixed by Spike Stent.
+Lennon shared, "[the song] was always a favourite of mine,” says Lennon.
+“I loved the way the new album ['Jude'] sounded in particular. (...)
+I thought maybe Mark 'Spike' Stent will remix this for me and give it a new life.
+I want it to breathe life into the world again."

 Film

-Lennon's first tour as a solo musician, in early 1985, was documented as part of the film Stand By Me: A Portrait Of Julian Lennon — a film profile started by Sam Peckinpah, but completed by Martin Lewis after Peckinpah's death.
+Lennon's first tour as a solo musician, in early 1985, was documented as part of the film Stand by Me: A Portrait of Julian Lennon – a film profile started by Sam Peckinpah, but completed by Martin Lewis after Peckinpah's death.
 Lennon has appeared in several other films including The Rolling Stones Rock and Roll Circus (released 1996, originally filmed in 1968), Cannes Man (1996), Imagine: John Lennon (1988), Chuck Berry: Hail!
 Hail!
 Rock 'n' Roll (1987) and a cameo in Leaving Las Vegas (1995) as a bartender.
 Julian provided the voice for the title role in the animated film David Copperfield (1993).
 He was also the voice of the main character Toby the Teapot in the animated special The Real Story of I'm a Little Teapot (1990).

-Lennon is also the producer of the documentary, WhaleDreamers, about an Indigenous Australian tribe and the peoples' special connection with whales.
+Lennon is also the producer of the documentary, Whaledreamers, about an Indigenous Australian tribe and the peoples' special connection with whales.
 It also touches on many environmental issues.
 This film received several awards and was shown at the 2007 Cannes Film Festival.

-In 2018, Lennon was an executive producer of Women of the White Buffalo, a documentary film focused on several Lakota women from Pine Ridge Indian Reservation in South Dakota, and their work to preserve their way of life in the face of colonialism.
+In 2018, Lennon was an executive producer of Women of the White Buffalo, a documentary film released in 2022 that focused on several Lakota women from Pine Ridge Indian Reservation in South Dakota, and their work to preserve their way of life in the face of colonialism.

+In 2020, Lennon was an executive producer of Kiss the Ground, an award-winning documentary film about regenerative agriculture, narrated by Woody Harrelson.